Cooper, Marlins clip Pirates, 4-3

 The Pirates stretched their lead to 3-0 in the fourth.
 Starling Marte pulled a double to left, and Josh Bell beat a shift with a ground ball opposite-field RBI single to left.
 Corey Dickerson's RBI double, which one-hopped the wall in left-center, capped the rally.

-Miami tied the score in the bottom of the third.
-Cooper singled, and Brian Anderson was hit by a pitch before Ramirez grounded an RBI single to left.
-Cooper beat a close play at the plate.
+Miami tied the score in the bottom of the fourth.
+Cooper singled, Brian Anderson was hit by a pitch and Ramirez grounded an RBI single to left, Cooper beating a close play at the plate.

-The Marlins continued their rally when Frazier's throwing error from second base allowed Anderson to score, and Jorge Alfaro's line-drive single to right made it 3-3.
+The Marlins continued their rally when Frazier's throwing error from second base on a ground ball by JT Riddle allowed Anderson to score, and Jorge Alfaro's line-drive single to right made it 3-3.
 With the base loaded, Agrazal escaped further damage by striking out Lopez and Curtis Granderson on eight total pitches.

 The Marlins nearly scored again in the fifth on a Ramirez single to center, but Marte's 99 mph throw home nailed Anderson.